Emerging IoT Trends to watch Out in 2020

 4. Intelligent Home goes Mainstream

-The year 2020 will see intelligent and smart home goes mainstream.
+IoT Trends in the year 2020 will see intelligent and smart home goes mainstream.
 The rapidly increasing ecosystem of smart home products available to consumers from mainstream household brands.
 Automation and connected devices will be deeply integrated into routine tasks and will encompass lighting, heating, cooling, and other household processes.

 5. Energy Efficient Buildings